Christopher Oldfield

 My professional life

-I am a philosopher at King’s College London and Trinity College, Cambridge.
 I am a research associate of the Faraday Institute for Science and Religion.
-I work on foundational questions in the logic of scientific metaphysics, with a special interest in the history and interpretations of “physicalism”
+I work on foundational questions in the logic of scientific metaphysics, with special interests in the history and meta-philosophical interpretation(s) of “naturalism”, “physicalism” and “materialism” in contemporary metaphysics.

 Interests